Select Page

 Investigating the broader impact of PR on society, Carey and Hix (2009 and 2011) looked at 610 elections over 60 years in 81 countries and found that PR countries garnered higher scores on the United Nations Index of Human Development, which incorporates health, education and standard of living indicators.
 Carey and Hix consider that the Index of Human Development provides “a reasonable overall indicator of government performance in the delivery of public goods and human welfare.”
 Lijphart found that countries with PR spent an average of 4.75% more on social expenditures than winner-take-all democracies.

-Similarly, Altman, Flavin and Radcliff (2017) found robust evidence from 21 OECD countries that citizens in countries with proportional representation reported higher levels of life satisfaction, concluding that the real-world consequences for human well-being of PR and other features of democratic rule are substantial compared to other common predictors.
+Looking at 21 OECD countries between 1981 and 2008, Altman, Flavin and Radcliff (2017) found robust evidence that citizens in countries with proportional representation reported higher levels of life satisfaction, concluding that the real-world consequences for human well-being of PR and other features of democratic rule are substantial compared to other common predictors.

 Diversity and Social Cohesion

 Electoral systems can affect how citizens and government interact and how citizens relate to each other.
-Orellana provides a number of reasons why the diversity of views in PR systems can have an impact.
+As we saw in the introduction, Orellana provides a number of reasons why the diversity of views in PR systems can have an impact.
+Here are some of the repercussions of adopting more proportional electoral systems.

 Prejudice, Tolerance and Changing Attitudes